AdobeDocs/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

 </tr>
 </table>

 Now, your environment is ready for using Headless adaptive forms.
-You can now upload JSON definition of a form to your Cloud Service environment, create a Headless adaptive form based on it, and use the [getForm](https://opensource.adobe.com/aem-forms-af-runtime/api/#tag/Get-Form-Definition/operation/getForm) and other rest APIs to use the Headless adaptive form in your application or service.
+You can now upload a JSON definition of a form to your Cloud Service environment.
+Then, create a Headless adaptive form based on it, and use the [getForm](https://opensource.adobe.com/aem-forms-af-runtime/api/#tag/Get-Form-Definition/operation/getForm) and other rest APIs to use the Headless adaptive form in your application or service.